The missing proof of Paley's theorem about lacunary coefficients: Pairs of nested projections

 The refinements in Theorems~\ref{th:S(K)} and~\ref{th:S_1(K)} below were proved in~\cite{FouArk} using dual methods.
-Here, Theorem~\ref{th:S(K)} will follow from an analysis of the proof above.
-The notions in the next two sections will then allow us to deduce Theorem~\ref{th:S_1(K)} in a direct way.
+Here, Theorem~\ref{th:S(K)} will follow from an analysis of the direct proof above.
+The notions in the next two sections will then allow us to deduce Theorem~\ref{th:S_1(K)}.